Skip to main content

 Use the following guidelines when defining input and output attributes on a processor:

-• Refer to event attributes by name, such as clientip.
+• Refer to incoming event metadata by name, such as clientip.

-• You can use system attributes as input attributes, but you can't use them as output attributes.
+• You can't use system attributes as input or output attributes.

 Learn more